josh-works/strava_run_polylines_osm/readme.md

 Gonna add photos to the map.
 I'd long given up that this was possible, but then accidentally stumbled across a map (again) within the strava UI, i had another idea of a way I might be able to get latlong for the photos.
 That had always been my sticking point, I knew if I could get the lat/long I could render the photos.

-I was lamenting about this to a friend, and I mentioned as an aside 'of course I could add the photos to the map at the lat/long coordinates of the beginning of the polyline, _but they won't be exactly where they were taken_', and he said (paraphrased) 'hm, I'd still love to see it, feels like that would accomplish some of what you're intending.'
+I was lamenting about this to a friend, and I mentioned as an aside 'of course I could add the photos to the map at the lat/long coordinates of the beginning of the polyline, _but they won't be exactly where they were taken_', and he said (paraphrased)

+> hm, I'd still love to see it, feels like that would accomplish some of what you're intending.

-Sorta as he said that, I realized I'd long had everything I needed to get photos added to the map, from Strava, which I'd like to point out _was the entire purpose of the journey that's brought us to here.
-I thought the functionality I would be looking for would be in the API, and it would be so simple.
-Something like:
+Sorta as he said that, I realized I'd long had everything I needed to get photos added to the map, from Strava.

+over a year ago, I'd hoped I'd be able to do something as simple as a GET request, and retrieve all details about photos, attached to an activity.
+For example:

 ```
 GET strava.com/api/activities/12345